 Street Maintenance crews trim boulevard trees that interfere with the operation of snowplows and street sweepers.
 This is done on a time available basis.
 Bloomington ordinance provides that the care and maintenance of boulevard trees is the responsibility of the abutting property owner.
 No permit is required for this care.

 In the boulevards, dead and dying trees with Emerald Ash Borer, Dutch elm disease, or oak wilt are removed under the City's Tree Disease Management program.
 Storm-damaged boulevard trees are trimmed or removed depending on the damage severity.
 Broken branches are removed to prevent damage to the street or walk when they fall.
 Stumps of removed trees are ground and the site is restored and seeded.
 No charge is made to the abutting property owner for these services.

 New boulevard trees prohibited

 Bloomington ordinance, Sec.
 18.06, prohibits trees from being planted on the boulevard area between curb/street and property line.
 It further restricts yard trees from being planted within the first three feet of the private property.
 In general, trees should be planted more than fifteen feet from the curb.

 Bloomington has had a program to manage Dutch elm disease and oak wilt for over twenty-five years.
-In 1999, two-lined chestnut borer infested oaks were added to the program.
+In 2014, Emerald Ash Borer was added to the program.
 The City marks trees requiring removal.
 Property owners can choose to use a contractor hired by the City or handle the removal themselves.
 Every spring the contract is bid so the removal price can be given at the time of marking.